deploythefleet/deploythefleet.github.io/_posts/2020-10-03-esp8266-ota-http-server-headers.md

 x-ESP8266-version: [value of version string passed to update call]
 ```

+The biggest change is that all of the headers have been slightly renamed.
 Using the proper `User-Agent` header instead of a custom one is a good change.
 Unfortunately it was not documented.
 Also not documented is the addition of the `x-ESP8266-mode` header which will always be `sketch` unless you specifically call the `ESP8266HTTPUpdate::updateSpiffs` or `ESP8266HTTPUpdate::updateFS` functions.

 This also means the accompanying PHP sample code is also incorrect in the documentation as it references the old header names.

-One of the amazing things about open source is that we have the ability to improve the documentation by submitting PRs to the documentations.
+One of the amazing things about open source is that we have the ability to improve the documentation by submitting PRs to the repo.

   - [PR #7633 to Update Documentation](https://github.com/esp8266/Arduino/pull/7633)
   - [Issue #7634 Filed on Repo](https://github.com/esp8266/Arduino/issues/7634)